Datona-Labs/datona/Example-KYC.md

 |`0x0000000000000000000000000000000000000005`|directory|The requester's records specific to this account|
 |`0xFFfFfFffFFfffFFfFFfFFFFFffFFFffffFfFFFfF`|file|A general purpose log file|

 The life-cycle of the account is implemented as a state machine within the Smart Data Access Contract, as seen in the state transition diagram below.
 Permission to transition between states is restricted to the appropriate role(s), shown in bold.
 In each state, the permissions for each file and each role change to suit the life-cycle.
-See the [KYC S-DAC source code](#kyc_sdac-solidity-code) for details of the permissions in each state.
+See the [KYC S-DAC source code](#KYC-S-DAC-Solidity-Code) for details of the permissions in each state.

 Since all states, state transition restrictions and file permissions are defined in an S-DAC on a public blockchain, all actors can be confident that their role, access rights and data protection rights will be upheld and can monitor the account process in real time as it progresses through its life-cycle.

-[std]: std
+<a name="std"></a>
 ![KYC S-DAC State Transition Diagram](KYC_SDAC_STD.png)

 ## Overview